Nex4rius/Nex4rius-Programme/nexDHD/README.md

 - autoopen iris if correct IDC is received (**i**ris **d**eactivation **c**ode)
 - autoclose stargate after X seconds
 - show all kinds of stats (local / remote address, state, direction, idc, iris state, energy, ...)
-- multiple languages: right now german and english (because I don't speak anything else) (You can add new languages with pull requests)
+- multiple languages: right now german, english, russian and czech (You can add new languages with pull requests)
 - displays energy in EU or RF
 - displays up to 10 addresses on 1 page (unlimited pages)
 - allows dialing from the address list